DepledgeLab/DepledgeLabWiki/docs/Home/How_to_use_this_Wiki/Edit/howto_edit_1.md

     1. Go to your local repository in the Git bash and pull the Wiki (`git pull origin main`).
 7. Install Python on your local machine ([Download](https://www.python.org/downloads/)).
 8. Install VSCode on your local machine ([Download](https://code.visualstudio.com/)).
-    1. Add extensions (Python, GitHub Actions) (optional: many more that are useful).
+    1. Add extensions (Python, GitHub Pull Requests) (optional: many more that are useful).
     2. In VScode, go to the parent folder of your local repository (built-in Terminal) and create a new python environment (++ctrl+shift+p++ -> "Create Environment" -> Use a python version).
 (You can also use conda, but this example will use a standard python environment.)
     3. Open the python terminal and install necessary packages.
     ```